basp/notes/looping.md

 contain gibberish that we don't need.
 Yes I know, it already feels hacky but due to time constraints you are forced to implement this.
-Now there's all kinds of things horribly wrong with this API and it could be so much better for for the sake of writing a note and not a book let's just say you are to implement this horrible hack.
+Now there's all kinds of things horribly wrong with this API and it could be so much better, but for the sake of writing a note and not a book let's just say you are to implement this horrible hack.

 Would you implement it like this?

-    static string[] SkipHeader(string[] lines)
+    // I'm still being kind in this example (could be worse even) static string[] SkipHeader(string[] lines)
     {
         var body = new List<string>();